Providence Country Day School: Teams

+PCD participates in athletic contests under the jurisdiction of the Rhode Island Interscholastic League (RIIL).
+PCD is proud to be a Safe Sports School.
 There are 17 different sports played at PCD at the Middle School, Junior Varsity, and Varsity levels of competition.
 Athletic teams compete in either the Rhode Island Interscholastic League or the SENE division of the New England Preparatory School Athletic Conference, and each year at least 30% of the teams compete in league championships.
-In the fall PCD offers Cross Country, Soccer, Football, Volleyball, and Tennis (women's).
-Winter sports include Basketball, Gymnastics, Ice Hockey, (indoor and track & field), Swimming, and Wrestling.
-In the spring PCD competes in Baseball, Golf, Lacrosse, Sailing, Track & Field, and tennis (boys).
+In the fall PCD offers Cross Country, Soccer, Football, Volleyball (girls), Fencing, and Tennis (girls).
+Winter sports include Basketball, Gymnastics, Indoor Track & Field, Swimming, and Wrestling.
+In the spring PCD competes in Baseball, Golf, Lacrosse, Track & Field, and Tennis (boys).
 The school's commitment to the participation in all areas of school life requires that students are members of at least two sports teams each year.